Identity document: Lithuania

-Lithuanian Personal Identity Card can be used as primary evidence of Lithuanian citizenship, just like a passport and can be used as a valid proof of citizenship and proof of identity both inside and outside Lithuania.
+Lithuanian Personal Identity Card can be used as primary evidence of Lithuanian citizenship, just like a passport and can also be used as proof of identity both inside and outside Lithuania.
 It is valid for travel within most European nations.

 Luxembourg

-The Luxembourg identity card is issued to Luxembourg citizens.
+The Luxembourgish identity card is issued to Luxembourgish citizens.
 It serves as proof of identity and nationality and can also be used for travel within the European Union and a number of other European countries.

 Malta

 Maltese identity cards are issued to Maltese citizens and other lawful residents of Malta.
-They can be used as a travel document when visiting countries in the European Union and the European Economic Area.
+They can be used as a travel document when visiting countries in the European Union and the European Free Trade Association.

 Netherlands

 Dutch citizens from the age of 14 are required to be able to show a valid identity document upon request by a police officer or similar official.
 Furthermore, identity documents are required when opening bank accounts and upon start of work for a new employer.
 Official identity documents for residents in the Netherlands are: